 Schwartzman: And the Italians can go to eleven.
 But I think a lot of people can.
 But I just love family.
 I love family.
 You said you’re in Atlanta — my whole extended family, my wife’s family is from Alabama.
 I love to go to Alabama.
 Just hearing that you’re in Atlanta makes me long for Alabama actually.

 Schwartzman: Yes, yes!
-Thank you, that’s a good way of saying
+Thank you, that’s a good way of saying…I might steal that.

 Schwartzman: That’s what I love.
 Anyway, so I’ll let you go.
 I hope I gave you some good stuff.